EOEPCA/document-mlops/docs/index.md

 repositories through an integrated STAC catalog answering STAC API.
 Each repository conforms to the definition of a STAC item, with some STAC extensions (notably ML Model).
-The content of this catalog is generated on the fly from the information stored in the _GitLab_ and _MLflow_ projects and is depending on the authenticated user and his/her access rights.
+The content of this catalog is generated on the fly from the information stored in the _GitLab_ projects and is depending on the authenticated user and his/her access rights.
+It is also integrated with an MLflow instance that can serve as a remote tracking server for model experiments, as well as expose a model registry.

 ## Capabilities